-Farm law protests: Haryana, Punjab on high alert after Republic Day violence
+Farm law protests: ‘Antisocial elements behind Republic Day violence,’ says farmers’ leader

 A tractor rally in Delhi turned violent after police used tear gas and batons as protestors broke through barricades to hold the march.